Showing posts with label FPS. Show all posts

 Wait, what?
 Is this DOOM?

 Wait a moment...
 Hold your horses, Marine!!
 Did I just say that Hellgate was developed using STOS??
-That is something else...
+That is something else!!
 Okay, don't get me wrong, this is a brilliant tool that has certainly proved itself more times than I care to mention, however, can it actually handle a 3D engine running at a decent framerate?

-I'm liking the iWatch menu.
+I like the iWatch menu.
 Apple, you need to learn from this!

 A familiar screen after romping through the first level and successfully killing everything!

-I'm getting that Doom vibe!!
+I'm getting a Doom vibe!!

 Dead Easy: which the documentation hilariously says is for kids and your granny!